SSoundSlicr

 Are files uploaded to SoundSlicr?

-The MVP is designed for browser-based processing without an intentional backend upload step.
+The current version is designed for browser-based processing without an intentional backend upload step.

 What format is exported?